uniglot/uniglot.github.io/aboutme.md

 ---
 layout: page
 title: Uniglot
-subtitle: A polyglot-wannabe cloud engineer based in Seoul, Korea.
+subtitle: A polyglot-wannabe DevOps engineer based in Seoul, Korea.
 ---

-DevOps Engineer

 ### Like